aureumapes/srmp-public/manual.md

     </details>
     <details>
         <summary>Windows: Microsoft Store</summary>
-        🔴 Incombatible: As with everything else from the Microsoft Store, this version of the game is scuffed.
+        🔴 Incompatible: As with everything else from the Microsoft Store, this version of the game is scuffed.
     </details>
 </details>